-Sian Prior is a journalist, critic, memoirist and award-winning short story writer.
+Sian Prior is a journalist, essayist and memoirist.

-Sian has been working as a freelance writer for over a decade.
-She contributed a weekly column to The Age newspaper for three years and writes opinion pieces, travel features, theatre, opera and book reviews for various publications.
-Sian’s short fiction has been published in Visible Ink, Normal Service Will Resume (Cardigan Press 2004), the 2015 Grieve Anthology and the Sleepers Almanac Edition 7 (2011).
-Her essays have been published in Meanjin literary magazine, TEXT journal, EssayDaily.org and the Rex Journal of New Writing.
+Sian has been working as a freelance writer for two decades.
+She has been a regular columnist for The Age and the Sydney Morning Herald, and writes opinion pieces, travel features, theatre, opera and book reviews for various publications.
+Sian’s short fiction has been published in Visible Ink, Normal Service Will Resume (Cardigan Press), the Grieve Anthology and the Sleepers Almanac .
+Her essays have been published in Meanjin literary magazine and blog, TEXT journal, The Saturday Paper, The Age, EssayDaily.org and the Rex Journal of New Writing.
 Sian contributed a chapter to the first Penguin Women Of Letters anthology.

 PO Box 5328 South Melbourne VIC 3205 AUSTRALIA Telephone: 61 (0) 3 9696 7750 www.jennydarling.com.au